NeuroDesk/neurocontainers/recipes/palm/README.md

 For Non-Parametric Combination (NPC; options -npc, -npcmod and -npccon), classical multivariate tests (MANOVA, MANCOVA; option -mv) assessed with permutations, and for correction over contrasts and/or modalities (options -corrcon and -corrmod), the reference is:

 * Winkler AM, Webster MA, Brooks JC, Tracey I, Smith SM, Nichols TE.
 Non-Parametric Combination and related permutation tests for neuroimaging.
-Hum Brain Mapp.
+Hum Brain Map.
 2016 Apr;37(4):1486-511.
 (Open Access)

 For the multi-level exchangeability blocks (options -eb, -vg, and for HCP data), the reference is: